Special Supplemental Nutrition Program For Women, Infants, And Children

 If you are already enrolled on WIC, you should call and make another

-For new clients that have missed an appointment, please call the nearest
+For new clients who have missed an appointment, call the nearest

 - Will I get money back if I don't buy all the foods on my WIC check?

-No. If you can not use all the foods on your checks, please talk to
+No. If you can not use all the foods on your checks, talk to

 a WIC educator about tailoring a food package that meets your needs.